shivkumar98/FreeCodeCamp-Projects/03 - Relational Database/08 - Learn Advanced Bash by Building a Kitty Ipsum Translator/README.md

 - The kitty_info file is complete!

+<br><hr>

-## Finished kitty_info File:
+## **7 Finished kitty_info File:**

 - The finished file looks like:

         ~~ kitty_ipsum_1.txt info ~~

         Number of lines:
         27

         Number of words:
         332

         Number of characters:
         1738

         Number of times meow or meowzer appears:
         7

         Lines that they appear on:
         1
         4
         10
         22
         23

         Number of times cat, cats, or catnip appears:
         7

         Lines that they appear on:
         1
         3
         7
         17
         21
         22
         26

         ~~ kitty_ipsum_2.txt info ~~

         Number of lines:
         28

         Number of words:
         307

         Number of characters:
         1678

         Number of times meow or meowzer appears:
         9

         Lines that they appear on:
         4
         8
         12
         20
         24
         25
         28

         Number of times cat, cats, or catnip appears:
         8

         Lines that they appear on:
         10
         14
         19
         20
         25
         26
         28

+<br><hr>

-## Kitty Ispum Translator:
+## **8: Kitty Ispum Translator**

 - I will create a script to translate the Kitty Ipsum text files into Doggy Ipsum.
 I will replace all cat references with words for dogs

 - I created the translate script:

         ~/project$ touch translate.sh
         ~/project$ chmod +x translate.sh

 - The script will accept an argument or read from stdin.